 4. Recognize the sound of alarms: Your child must be familiar with the sounds of fire alarms and know how to act and take necessary steps during a fire breakout.

-5. Report to elders: Ask your child to report to you or any elder ones if they find any smoke or fire in the house.
-They should inform you when they find matches or lighters lying around.
+5. Report to elders: Fire response is critical in limiting the spread of fires and minimizing damage.
+Ask your child to report to you or any older ones if they find any smoke or fire in the house.
+Likewise, they should inform you when they find matches or lighters.

-6. Avoid placing things near the fire: Train your children to not place toys or any household items on heaters or kitchen tops.
+6. Avoid placing things near the fire: Fire safety training is vital for children to understand potential threats and how to prevent fires.
+Train your children not to recognize toys or household items on heaters or kitchen tops.
 Ask your child to play at a safe distance from the fireplace.

-7. Maintain distance: Heaters and stoves may cause serious burns in children.
-Keep your child at least three feet away from these.
-Never play with lighters or matches in front of your children as they may learn to repeat your actions.
+7. Maintain distance: Heaters and stoves may cause severe burns in children.
+Keep your child at least three feet away from these for burn prevention.
+Also, never play with lighters or matches before your children; they may learn to repeat your actions.

 8. Follow safety measures in the kitchen: Do not allow your children to indulge in playful activities in the kitchen, near the oven, or power sockets.
 Make sure to monitor your children in the kitchen while cooking.